About Steel City Choristers

 We welcome boys and girls aged 6-18 regardless of their background or prior musical experience.
 Our adults are experienced singers with excellent sight reading skills.
 There are no fees for singing with us.

-Our multi-age approach creates a community of singers in which those with more experience serve as inspiring role models and help apprentice our younger and less experienced singers.
+Our multi-age approach creates a community of singers in which those with more experience serve as inspiring role models to help apprentice our younger and less experienced singers.

 A travelling choir